Karen Wegela

 Karen Kissel Wegela

 Karen Kissel Wegela, PhD, has been studying, practicing, and teaching the integration of Buddhist teachings and psychotherapy for more than 40 years.
-She is a professor at Boulder’s Naropa University in the graduate contemplative psychotherapy and Buddhist psychology program and served as its director for 15 of those years.
+She has been a professor at Naropa University in Boulder, Colorado, in the Buddhism-informed Contemplative Counseling program training clinical mental health counselors for more than 40 years.

 As a therapist, Karen worked in a variety of settings.
 After 45 years, she retired from private practice.
 She has presented at numerous workshops and conferences both nationally and internationally and is the author of three books: How to Be a Help Instead of a Nuisance (re-issued as The Courage to Be Present: Buddhism, Psychotherapy and the Awakening of Natural Wisdom), and her most recent, Contemplative Psychotherapy Essentials: Enriching Your Practice with Buddhist Psychology